meebenitez/priorities-cli-app/README.md

 http://www.areavibes.com

 NOTES:
 This gem's reliace on scraping is FOR PROTOTYPE PURPOSES ONLY.
 In it's current state, checking a priority against 60+ cities can take over a minute.
+This gem can be easily modified and expanded to utilize more efficient data sourcing methods.

 ## Installation